 Barbecue aficionados know the value of keeping an extra propane tank on hand.
-After all, each spare reduces the chance of having no fuel for grilling just as company comes over to experience your latest barbecue ribs recipe.
-While spare-tank storage may not seem like much of an issue, choosing an adequate storage location is important to ensure both safety and the longevity of the tanks.
+After all, each spare reduces the chance of having no fuel for your gas grill just as company comes over to experience your latest barbecue ribs recipe.
+While storing a spare tank of propane may not seem like much of an issue, choosing an adequate storage location is important to ensure both safety and the longevity of the tanks.

-You can store tanks upright on a solid, dry surface such as a slab of wood or several cinder blocks.
-While it's okay for tanks to get wet, keeping them up off the ground helps prevent rust that may come from ground moisture if they're outdoors for a long time in an area that is humid or experiences rain.
+Store propane tanks upright, never on its side or upside down, on a solid, dry surface such as several cinder blocks or a slab of wood.
+A shady area is best to keep the tank as cool as possible.
+While it's okay for tanks to get wet, keeping them up off the ground helps prevent rust that may come from ground moisture if they're outdoors for a long time in a humid, rainy area.
 Check the valve on each tank and close it to help prevent leaking gas.

-Freezing temperatures are not an issue for propane tanks.
+Freezing temperatures are not an issue for propane tanks, unless you experience temperatures at -44 degrees Fahrenheit or lower in your area.
 It's completely safe to store them outside even in winter.
 Keep the tanks far away from the house and neighboring homes, ideally in an area protected from the weather.
 A loose plastic tarp covering helps keep snow and ice off the tanks, while wood pallets or cinder blocks keep the tanks raised off the ground and out of snow banks.